 An about us page should ideally be between 300-500 words.

 How did we come to this number you ask?
 Well, anything below 200 words is considered thin content.
-500-600 words is what most blog posts go for lately and content that contains 2000+ words is considered cornerstone content which an about pages doesn’t really fit into.
-So, as long as you stay above the thin content mark and aim towards the 500 words, you should be fine.
+500-600 words is what most blog posts go for lately, and content that contains 2000+ words is considered cornerstone content that about pages doesn’t fit into.
+So, as long as you stay above the thin content mark and aim toward 500 words, you should be fine.

 That said, most website owners have a hard time even reaching 200 words, which is why we are here to give you some ideas to help you fill out your About us page with content that will not only help you rank but also bring your brand closer to your partners and clients (both potential and current).

-What should I write in About us page?
+About us page content: What should I write on About us page?

-Any relevant information to the company can be included in your About us page.
+Any relevant information to the company can be included on your About us page.

 Remember, here the goal is not to sell, but to inform and spread brand awareness.
 Show a bit of the backstage and let your values speak for themselves.

-Here’s a list of what you should consider writing about in your About page (and a few extra things to add):
+Here’s a list of what you should consider writing about on your About page (and a few extra things to add):